httpwg/http-extensions/draft-ietf-httpbis-priority.md

 However, that does not mean that the prioritization scheme would forever be stuck to the eight levels.
 The design provides extensibility.
 If deemed necessary, it would be possible to subdivide any of the eight urgency levels that are currently defined.
-Or, a graphical user-agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.
+Or, a graphical user agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.

-A server can combine the hints provided in the Priority header field with other information in order to improve the prioritization of responses.
-For example, a server that receives requests for a font {{?RFC8081}} and images with the same urgency might give higher precedence to the font, so that a visual client can render textual information at an early moment.
+An origin server can combine the hints provided in the Priority header field with other information in order to improve the prioritization of responses.
+For example, an origin server that receives requests for a font {{?RFC8081}} and images with the same urgency might give higher precedence to the font, so that a visual client can render textual information at an early moment.